h3xDum/ctf_writeups/Cymulate_CTF/README.md

   A hint about the binary being "packed" with other possible  files is that the .rodata
   section is really large ( # hint -> it will be like that throughout the challenge )
   <img src="./screenshots/ro_date.png" width="600" height="80">
-  the yellowish part it the .rodata section which probably holdes another file due
+  the yellowish part is the .rodata section which probably holds another file due
   to its size